cincodenada/billboard-scraper/README.md

 It was designed for and tested on Billboard charts, so YMMV with anything else.

+I've also included a basic PHP page that will display the songs in a nice, sortable/searchable table.
+DataTables is probably a bit heavy for my needs, but it's what I know, and it works great.

 ## Note about this repo

 The history before Nov 1, 2015 is reconstructed from git undo history.